sveneisenschmidt/pilight/README.md

-pilight-send
+pilight
 ============

-Library to call Pilight (pilight-send) from php
+Library to call Pilight (currently pilight-send) from php